 Earning your M.Ed. in Workforce Education is invaluable if you teach in a public school, a technical college or work in business and industry.
 This degree will provide you with the expertise to guide student learning in career and technical education for both academic and industry settings.
 The program addresses the current skills you need to manage careers within a global economy, cultivate work ethic and communication skills and develop capacity for innovation.

-Offered through the College of Education, the University of Georgia’s online M.Ed. in Workforce Education is designed for individuals who have completed a bachelor’s degree in education with a specialization in an area of Career and Technical Education (CTE) such as Agricultural, Business, Engineering and Technology, Family and Consumer Sciences, Health Science Technology, Marketing or Trade and Industrial Education.
+Offered through the Mary Frances Early College of Education, the University of Georgia’s online M.Ed. in Workforce Education is designed for individuals who have completed a bachelor’s degree in education with a specialization in an area of Career and Technical Education (CTE) such as Agricultural, Business, Engineering and Technology, Family and Consumer Sciences, Health Science Technology, Marketing or Trade and Industrial Education.
 The program is approved by the Georgia Professional Standards Commission.

 The UGA Workforce Education program was ranked the #1 graduate technical/vocational program in the country by US News & World Report.